Alvin-Voo/domainion/README.md

 7. Refresh the browser

 8. Alternatively, you could unzip build.\***\.zip that I provided under extension/ and load that.

+### Issues:

+Github.com will throw due to the injected inline script Uncaught EvalError: Refused to evaluate a string as JavaScript because 'unsafe-eval' is not an allowed source of script in the following Content Security Policy directive: "script-src assets-cdn.github.com".
+--> No solution for now.
+But I found that if extension 'page ruler' was installed and enabled, there's no such issue anymore.
+--> Other websites seem fine.

 ### TODO: